P6rguVyrst/100-days-of-code/log.md

 **Thougts**: First challenge I had with the library was that it was difficult to explore sounds (listening to them while actually seeing what's playing).
 The get_sounds() function at samples package returns a dictionary which allows to play the values while actually print out the keys.

+### Day 13: December 18, 2017 - IMDB
+**Today's Progress**: Trying to enforce myself to do TDD.
+Started working on a script to fetch IMDB data.

+**Thougts**: Still need to get access to AWS IMDB bucket.